Near Fayetteville in Fayette County, West Virginia — The American South (Appalachia)

 Erected 1979 by West Virginia Department of Culture and History.

 Location.
 38° 2.421′ N, 81° 6.962′ W. Marker is near Fayetteville, West Virginia, in Fayette County.
 Marker is on Nickelville Road (County Route 19/1) north of Talbert Road, on the left when traveling south.
+Road becomes Nickelville Road from Maple Avenue coming from downtown Fayetteville traveling south.
 Touch for map.
-Road becomes Nickelville Road from Maple Avenue coming from downtown Fayetteville traveling south.
 Marker is in this post office area: Fayetteville WV 25840, United States of America.
+Touch for directions.

 Categories. • War, US Civil •